 **While a full siphon in a 1″ pipe can move over 1500 GPH, a single 1″ line that is simply draining (in that siphon action has not yet engaged) can safely handle around 330 GPH.
 This is a low estimate, but There is more to the discussion of plumbing size that is not in the scope of this guide.
 Bigger is better with plumbing size.
 Here is a link about pipe diameters and flow.
-Myth of the One Inch Beast
+The Flowrates through various Bulkheads (In relation to overflow drains)

 The trend in the last few years is to use efficient powerheads to create high flow in the tank, while running a moderate amount of flow through the sump.
 This means you can run a smaller, quieter return pump and not push the capabilities of your overflow design as much which is a smart strategy.